 One of the best ways to fight white supremacy is to provide black folks (and particularly black queer folks) with the resources that are stripped from them by systemic injustice.

-Lighthouse Foundation has raised over $15,000 and has directed $250 micro-grants to black LGBTQ+ folks in Chicagoland to assist with food security, rent, utilities, or any other needed costs.
-Join us and make a donation to the Black Queer Mutual Aid Fund of Chicagoland!
+Lighthouse Foundation has raised over $16,000 and has directed $250 micro-grants to black LGBTQ+ folks in Chicagoland to assist with food security, rent, utilities, or any other needed costs.

 Black Queer Pride Weekend